Ashokjain1998/React-notes-app/README.md

 # React-notes-app
+First I am install the react version and set up the vscode editor.
 Getting Started with Create React notes App
 This project was bootstrapped with Create React notes App.

 Available Scripts